phalcon-orphanage/docs/en/assets.md

 }
 ```

 If precompiled assets exist in the file system they must be served directly by web server.
 So to get the benefit of static assets we have to update our server configuration.
 We will use an example configuration for Nginx.
-For Apache it will be a little different:
+For Apache, it will be a little different:

 ```nginx
 location ~ ^/assets/ {